arthurdouillard/hugo-website/content/project/C-projects.md

 +++

 Engineering schools last 3 years in France.
-Before these years students learn for two years a very broad science curriculum covering mathematics, algo, physics, electronics...
+Before these years students learn for two years a broad science curriculum covering mathematics, algo, physics, electronics...
 The three years of engineering cover a more specialized subject, for me it was computer science.

-The first year of my engineering school, EPITA, is very intensive.
-We learn many things about low-level programming and almost weekly have hackathons the whole weekend.
+The first year of my engineering school, EPITA, is intensive.
+We learn many different subjects about low-level programming and almost weekly have hackathons the whole weekend.
 During the days we study the theory of computer science (language theory, compiler, graph, algo, some maths, etc.), and during the nights we code.